 While some hotels try and emulate the look and feel of a historic country house, the Gore hotel, which opened in 1892, can’t help but feel seeped in history.
 Many of its paintings and furniture date back to the 19th or early 20th century, although it certainly doesn’t feel tired or dated.

-The first thing that struck me about the five-star Corinthia Hotel in London was how utterly huge everything is.
+It’s where Donald Trump and his family are staying during the Presidential visit to London and fittingly, the first thing that struck me about the five-star Corinthia Hotel in London when I stayed there was how utterly huge everything is.
 From the vast central lobby lounge with its soaring dome and chandelier made of 1,001 crystal baubles, to the high-ceilinged pillared restaurant, to the enormous breakfast room, huge ballroom, conference rooms and outside courtyard, everything at the Corinthia is super-sized.
+Continue reading Corinthia Hotel London: luxury on a grand (even Presidential) scale→